open-politics/SSARE/opol/README.md

+## Directory Components

 This directory contains the following components:

+- **_dockerfiles/**:
-- `dockerfiles/`: A collection of Dockerfiles for our services.
+  - Contains shared Dockerfiles and requirements for building base images.
-- `python-client/`: A Python client for seamless interaction with our API.
+  - Includes files like `RayBase.Dockerfile` and `raybaserequirements.txt` to ensure a consistent environment across services and flows.

+- **compose.local.yml & compose.yml**:
-- `stack/`: Our services configured in a Docker Compose setup for local execution.
+  - Docker Compose files for configuring and running the entire stack locally.

-Within the `stack` directory, you will find the majority of the relevant code for the services.

-This setup is a microservice architecture consisting of FastAPI servers and Prefect flows, enabling the complete deployment of Opol on a local machine.

-Dependencies are domain-specific and are separated into shared Dockerfiles.
-For example, the Embedding Service (for real-time embedding creation) and the Prefect embedding flow (for batch embedding creation) are both built from the same Dockerfile and directory (/embedding-service).
+  - Facilitates easy orchestration of services and flows.

+- **core/**:
+  - A collection of shared modules and configurations.
+  - Includes database connections, middleware, and utility functions used across different services and flows.

+- **flows/**:
+  - Contains Prefect flow definitions and Dockerfiles for each flow.
+  - Each subdirectory (e.g., classification, embeddings, entities) includes a Dockerfile and flow scripts for batch processing and task orchestration.

+- **services/**:
+  - Houses the microservices, each with its own directory.
+  - Each directory contains a Dockerfile, service-specific scripts, and configuration files.
+  - Services are built using FastAPI and handle real-time operations.

+## Prefect for Orchestration

-Prefect is used to organize data pipelines & operations into orchestrated flows.
-Their tasks (from execution, retrying and logging) are automatically handled within Prefects's ressouce allocation capabilities.
-From local execution to large scale orchestration, Prefect is the backbone of our orchestration layer.
+- Prefect is used to organize data pipelines and operations into orchestrated flows.
+- It manages task execution, retrying, and logging, leveraging Prefect's resource allocation capabilities.
+- Prefect serves as the backbone of the orchestration layer, from local execution to large-scale orchestration.

+## Flow Execution

-For lightweight flows (such as fetching and modifying text pages), simple background tasks are executed using Prefect workers.
+- Lightweight flows, such as fetching and modifying text pages, are executed using Prefect workers.

-Heavier flows are managed with separate Dockerfiles and are executed using the RayTaskRunner in Prefect, which employs Ray worker nodes for parallel execution.
+- Heavier flows are managed with separate Dockerfiles and executed using the RayTaskRunner in Prefect, which utilizes Ray worker nodes for parallel execution.

-While this may not provide a direct advantage on smaller machines where heavy parallel execution is unnecessary, it supports two beneficial patterns:
-- Scaling up processing power by spawning additional Ray workers (adjust the `replicas` value in the compose file).
-- Utilizing common resource pools to which tasks are assigned.
+## APIs & Services

+- APIs are built using FastAPI and are responsible for real-time operations.
+- Services are built using FastAPI and are responsible for real-time operations.